Call Detail Record (CDR) analysis

 You can view CDRs from the Call detail records page in your Admin Portal.

-To download a particular CDR, click the download icon in the row of the call that you want to download.
-To download all CDRs from the past 30 days as a CSV file, click Download all CDRs.
+To download all CDRs from the last 3 months as a CSV file, click Download all CDRs.

 On this page:

 The unique ID that StarLeaf assigns to each call sequence.
 Examples of a sequence include all the legs of a scheduled or ad hoc meeting, an initial call and transfer leg, or a fallback to videomail.